harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-a-restful-api.md

 Logically we should take action about the failed threshold.
 Should we increase the threshold value, or should we try to make our code more efficient?
 In any case, we now at least have all the necessary tools and knowledge to make adjustments and verify if they were impactful or not.

-If you have been running these small tests locally to produce some working scripts and baseline results, like we did this guide, you should run larger tests on the Load Impact [Cloud infrastructure]({{ site.baseurl }}/4.0/test-running/cloud-execution/).
+If you have been running these small tests locally to produce some working scripts and baseline results, like we did this guide, you should run larger tests on the LoadImpact [Cloud infrastructure]({{ site.baseurl }}/4.0/test-running/cloud-execution/).
 You can simply change `k6 run` to `k6 cloud`.
 That will tell k6 to archive and upload the necessary scripts to our cloud service and automatically start execution.
 No need to worry about managing load generators and other resources.

 Finally, you should also consider integrating these tests into your CI pipeline.
 We have some guides with some of the popular CI tools [here]({{ site.baseurl }}/4.0/integrations/).